 The Council receives an End of Year Report on the performance which identifies the outcomes of partnership work and the financial implications of work undertaken.
 These reports were presented to Full Council, LSP Board and Parish Council Liaison Meetings.

-Use of Resources and Value for Money (VFM) Assessment
+Value for Money (VFM) Assessment